exasol/power-apps-connector/doc/user_guide/local_installation.md

 ## How to install the Exasol Connector for Power Apps.

-Currently you'll need to use the paconn tool to  create or update the connector in your organisation.
+Currently you'll need to use the [paconn](https://docs.microsoft.com/en-us/connectors/custom-connectors/paconn-cli) tool to create or update the connector in your organisation.

-(installation instructions found here : https://docs.microsoft.com/en-us/connectors/custom-connectors/paconn-cli )

 The connector talks to the exasol-rest-api which you'll also need to setup if you haven't done so yet.

 ### Getting the connector files

 Clone this repository, download the repository zip or download the latest release from github and unzip the files.
-The connector consists of a settings file, an icon file and a apiDefinition.swagger.json and apiProperties.json file which describe the connector.
+The connector consists of a settings file, an icon file and an `apiDefinition.swagger.json`, `apiProperties.json` files which describe the connector.

 ### Using the paconn CLI tool to upload/create the connector within your organisation.